 20. Go to a Winery

-- LDV Winery: The LDV Winery is a favorite among both locals and travelers, with a tasting room right in Scottsdale.
+- LDV Winery: This winery is a favorite among both locals and travelers, with a tasting room right in Scottsdale.
 Their fresh and flavorful wines truly uphold the value of “grape to glass” with every batch.
 The grapes are grown in a pristine location southeast of Tuscan, at 5,000 ft about sea level, with the Chiricahua Mountains soaring behind.
 The winery strives to connect and enrich the lives of its guests by pairing its wine creations with all of life’s most special treats.
 You can find many activities to do with wine tasting on the website: aroma therapy, art pairing, cheese pairing, chocolate pairing, and a sip n’ snip flower class!

 21. Salve-Making Experience